sofyanhasanuddin/PetClinicMVC/README.md

 -------------
 1. Spring Boot, MVC, Security, Core, Transaction, DataJPA
 2. Hibernate-JPA
+3. Tiles, JSP
-3. Maven
+4. Maven
-4. Bootstrap ( SbAdmin2, datatables )
+5. Bootstrap ( SbAdmin2, datatables )

 Online Demo
 -
-You can access online this apps on openshift with url http://petclinicmvc-sh2210.rhcloud.com/petclinic/login user pass ( sofyan, qwerty )
+You can access online this apps on openshift with url http://pet-clinic-mvc-app-pet-clinic-mvc.193b.starter-ca-central-1.openshiftapps.com/petclinic/login user pass ( sofyan, qwerty )

+*reports are not working for this online demo, i dont know why

 How to Run on Your Local
 ---